 This is the QA post for July 2019.
 See also similar post for June 2019.

 I’m getting a lot of questions via Twitter.
 I’m trying to solve this challenge by collecting questions and answers to a monthly blog post.
 Please make sure to check these posts if you have a question.
-Also, if you want to help me in answering questions or providing new info, please leave a comment to this post.

 - Check my Twitter timeline.
 Also check tweets and replies.

 - Check this blog and QA-posts (use the search function if needed)

 - I try to answer frequent or interesting questions here or post them as tweets.
 I don’t have time to react to all questions so please keep checking my timeline and blog.

 Note that this list of questions is not exhaustive.
 I’m simply unable to answer all questions due to lack of time.